RachWalm/VolunteerVillage/README.md

 One activity that is superuser exclusively able to do is the option for the super user to change the list of activities that can be selected and searched for.
 This action only needs to be performed once and both selection and search will be updated.

-Database updates/creations/deletions can also be performed in the admin section of the site.
+Database updates/creations/deletions for everything can also be performed in the admin section of the site.

-If someone has signed up as a coordinator that shouldn't have then the superuser can also remove their username from roles and coordinator profiles and then they can resubmit their details as a volunteer.
+If someone has signed up as a coordinator by mistake that shouldn't have or maliciously then the superuser can also remove their username from roles and coordinator profiles and then they can resubmit their details as a volunteer - or not if they didn't want to be a volunteer.

+If there are no coordinators activated (so no one can activate other coordinators) a coordinator can also be activated in the admin panel in the coordinators profile, then the usual procedure for activating coordinators can proceed.

 ### Testing data added to database